IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_website.md

 **What your thesis website should contain?**
 * *Weekly Thesis Progress/Process*
-  * at least, 1 post per week DUE at noon on Mondays.
+  * at least, 1 post per week DUE at noon on Wednesdays.
 If it is not posted by noon, you will not receive credit.
   * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
   * Project Advisor Meeting Documentation (2-4x)
   * pdfs of any presentations (annotated)